benjamin421/thebenjamin/content/books.md

 I sometimes write more comprehensive summaries of takaways on [my newsletter](https://thebenjamin.substack.com/).

-You can check out more recent reads on [Goodreads](https://www.goodreads.com/user/show/101023371-benjamin-anderson).
+You can check out my more recent reads on [Goodreads](https://www.goodreads.com/user/show/101023371-benjamin-anderson).

 ## 2020